ChrisDuffley/stationPlaylist/readme.md

 * It is no longer possible to create, copy, rename, delete, or configure instant switch status for broadcast profiles if NVDA is running in secure mode.
 * It is no longer possible to configure advanced add-on settings or reset settings to defaults from add-on settings screen if NVDA is running in secure mode.
 * In Studio, NVDA will no longer do nothing or play error tones if attempting to obtain playlist snapshots (SPL Assistant, F8) if the loaded playlist consists only of hour markers.

-## Version 22.01

-* If add-on specific command-line switches such as "--spl-configinmemory" is specified when starting NVDA, NVDA will no longer add the specified parameter each time NVDA and/or Studio runs.
-Restart NVDA to restore normal functionality (without command-line switches).

-## Version 21.11

-* Initial support for StationPlaylist suite 6.0.

-## Version 21.10

-* NVDA 2021.2 or later is required due to changes to NVDA that affects this add-on.

 ## Older releases